jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Today I want to talk about growth.

-As support people, I don't think we talk about growth enough, and I think that is because it can be a bit of a sticky situation.
+As support people, we don't talk about growth enough, and I think that is because it can be a bit of a sticky situation.

 On one hand, customer growth is exciting!
 More new people are using our tools and talking about our company, and your mom might start to recognize what you